microsoft/dstoolkit-forecasting/README.md

 Methods for Intermittent Demand Forecasting​ (https://www.lancaster.ac.uk/pg/waller/pdfs/Intermittent_Demand_Forecasting.pdf)

 # Getting Started
-1. Create a new conda environment named forecasting_energy using the forecasting_energy_env.yml file in the Environment folder in the repository.
-To install a new environment using conda, you can access Anaconda navigator, click on import, name the new environment as forecasting_energy, select Python 3.8 and use the path to forecasting_energy_env.yml to install the new environment.
+1. Create a new conda environment named forecasting_energy using `forecasting_energy_env.yml` in the `/Environment` folder in the repository.
+To install a new environment using conda, you can access Anaconda navigator, click on import, name the new environment as forecasting_energy, select Python 3.8 and use the path to `forecasting_energy_env.yml` to install the new environment.
-2. To have an idea of software dependencies, read Requirements.txt
+2. To have an idea of software dependencies, read `requirements.txt`
-3. Create a config.yaml in Configuration folder, in order to run the code on your local machine/virtual machine.
+3. Create a `config.yaml` in Configuration folder, in order to run the code on your local machine/virtual machine.
 This is an example of the file:

 ### config.yaml file example